What is the average mortgage refinance cost?

 Here are some of the best ways to save:

-- Shop around.
-Refinance fees and interest rates can vary a lot from one lender to the next.
-Get quotes from multiple lenders and be sure to forget to compare current mortgage rates before you start.
+- Shop around: Refinance fees and interest rates can vary a lot from one lender to the next.
+Get quotes from multiple lenders and be sure to compare current mortgage rates before you start.

 If you plan to refinance again or move within 5 years, paying higher upfront costs might not be worth it.